The-Marcy-Lab-School/do-now-8_0/README.md

 3. Create a funtional component `Header` that takes a prop, `title` an renders it as `h1` element.
 Render a `Header` on the page somewhere so you can check your work.

 4. Create a `Card` compenent based on this mock-up.
+Render it somwhere on your page.
    ![card mock-up](./card.png).

 5. Create a `NavBar` component.
 It should display an unordered list of page links.
 These links should be generated from an array of objects.
 The objects should have the page title as a key and the page hyperlink as the value.
+Render it somwhere on your page.
    ```javascript
    const pageData = [{"About": "/about"}, {"Our Team": "/team"}, {"Pricing": "/pricing"}];
    <NavBar pages={pageData} /`>